 After your operation, you won’t really feel like eating for at least a couple of hours.
 You can expect to get your appetite back in the days following the obesity surgery, and you’ll be put on a strict liquid diet to allow your stomach to heal.
 Over the next few weeks, you will be switched to pureed foods, before venturing onto solids.
 Given that the size of your stomach will be significantly smaller, your meal portions will be small before you feel full.

-You will need to make considerable lifestyle changes after your weight loss procedure to lose weight and keep it off.
-We ensure that all of our patients work closely with our dietician to ensure that they are adopting healthy eating behaviours that will stand the test of time.
-Depending on each patient, they may also be required to take vitamins and supplements to ensure they are absorbing the right minerals and vitamins.
+After your surgery, you’ll need to make many lifestyle changes to continue to lose weight — and make sure it stays lost.
+All of our patients can work closely with our professional dietician to ensure that they adopt healthy eating behaviours that will stand the test of time.
+The patient may also be required to take vitamins and supplements to compensate their nutrition with the suitable minerals and vitamins.

-Gastric sleeve surgery is an option for those who have attempted numerous weight loss routes with no success.
-Your doctor may suggest gastric sleeve surgery if your BMI (Body Mass Index) is at least 40 (or 35 and you have other comorbid obesity-related health conditions).
-Losing weight with gastric sleeve obesity surgery can help to reduce problems with type 2 diabetes, blood pressure, cardiovascular health and asthma.
-In some cases, gastric sleeve surgery may be more appropriate for patients whose BMI (Body Mass Index) is too high for other weight-loss surgeries like gastric bypass or gastric banding.
+Gastric sleeve Newcastle surgery is an option for those who have attempted numerous weight loss routes with no success.
+If your Body Mass Index exceeds forty, your medical professional may recommend that you undergo gastric sleeve weight loss surgery.
+This approach would also be beneficial for you if your BMI surpasses thirty-five and you also have other co-morbid obesity-related conditions (these could include type 2 diabetes, high blood pressure, cardiovascular health, and asthma.)
+Undergoing gastric sleeve surgery can help you reduce these obesity-related health issues.
+In some cases, gastric sleeve surgery Newcastle may be more appropriate for patients whose BMI (Body Mass Index) is too high for other weight-loss surgeries like gastric bypass or gastric banding.

 You should consider gastric sleeve obesity surgery if you are serious about making dramatic changes to your lifestyle for the better.
 Much like gastric banding and gastric bypass, candidates for gastric sleeve surgery have generally tried to lose weight for at least six months with dieting and exercise with little result.
 While the success of gastric sleeve surgery is relatively high, the procedure is not recommended for those who are not committed to making serious diet and exercise changes after obesity surgery.

-Gastric sleeve surgery is not a quick-fix solution for rapidly losing weight.
-The procedure is minimally invasive, however, involves removing a large portion of the stomach.
-Given the stomach is removed from the body, gastric sleeve surgery is not reversible - gastric banding and gastric bypass often is.
+Gastric sleeve surgery Newcastle is not a quick-fix solution for rapidly losing weight.
+Gastric sleeve surgery is usually minimally invasive.
+However, it requires the surgeon to remove a large portion of the stomach from the body, meaning that gastric sleeve surgery is not reversible, while gastric banding and gastric bypass often are.
 Undergoing this type of procedure is a huge step in changing your life and your body – sleeve gastrectomy is not cosmetic surgery.
 It will only be successful in the long-term if the patient is wholeheartedly committed to not going back to unhealthy behaviours.

 After the procedure, the patient will need to make big, lifelong changes to their food consumption behaviours, including portion sizing and healthy, natural foods.
 Regular exercise is also a crucial element in keeping the weight off and adopting a healthier lifestyle.
 Many gastric sleeve patients will regain weight after a couple of years because they have not made these permanent changes and stuck to them.
 Those considering a gastric sleeve need to ensure they are well aware and committed to adopting a healthy, balanced lifestyle long after they have healed from the procedure.

-This is a relatively safe procedure.
-However, as is the way with all major bariatric surgeries like gastric banding and gastric bypass, there is the risk of complication.
+Gastric sleeve is a relatively safe operation, but as with any major bariatric surgery (like gastric banding and bypass), there are risks of complications.
 Some complications can occur after operation.
 These include:

 The Central Coast Surgery obesity clinic also offer Newcastle patients with a wide variety of Newcastle obesity surgery options, including gastric bypass surgery and gastric banding surgery.
 Performed in private hospital facilities, our Newcastle patients have the opportunity to undergo any of our bariatric surgeries for obesity, without having to travel too far.

 Dr Ken Wong is an experienced bariatric surgeon, providing a sleeve, gastric bypass and gastric banding surgery to those suffering from extreme and morbid obesity.
-An expert in the field of weight loss surgery, Dr Ken Wong performs hundreds of weight loss procedures every year.
-Most of our procedures are completed laparoscopically, including gastric banding surgery and gastric bypass surgery when applicable.
+Dr Ken Wong is an expert in the weight loss surgery field — he performs hundreds of weight loss procedures every year!
+Most of our procedures are completed laparoscopically, including gastric banding surgery and gastric bypass surgery (when applicable).

 Performing these surgeries laparoscopically, Dr Ken Wong is able to provide a minimally invasive procedure with faster recovery time for all weight loss patients.
 Where bariatric surgery can be quite daunting and dramatic as it is, the laparoscopic gastric surgery route alleviates unnecessary discomfort, pain and abdominal weakness.